tianweiy/CenterPoint/README.md

 ## NEWS

 [2021-06-20] The real time version of CenterPoint ranked 2nd in the Waymo Real-time 3D detection challenge (72.8 mAPH / 57.1 ms).
+The corresponding techical report is available at [URL](https://drive.google.com/file/d/1wG1zPc2PyWgBIC-dLSFbxzeZ3FhA708_/view).
 Please stay tuned for the updates.

 [2021-04-13] Better nuScenes results by fixing sync-bn bug and using stronger augmentations.
 Plese refer to [nuScenes](configs/nusc/README.md).